Create a rule

 • HTML Meta-Tag override: to define default meta tags, or override existing meta tags;

-• Custom HTTP response headers: to add or override one or several HTTP headers;
+• Custom HTTP response headers: to add, override or remove one or several HTTP headers;

 • Structured data: this action allows to inject schema.org structured data within the page body;